Celery seems like a harmless snack, but is it actually safe for guinea pigs?

 Can Guinea Pigs Eat Celery Leaves?

-Even if your guinea pig is perfectly healthy do not feed it with celery more than recommended.
+Even if your guinea pig is perfectly healthy, don’t feed it celery more than recommended.

 Can Guinea Pigs Eat Celery Sticks?